Individual Resource Games and Resource Redistributions: Resources and Linear Logic

 \subsection{Linear vs.\ affine reasoning and preferences}

-Weakening (rules $(W)$ in the Appendix~\ref{sec:rules}) in the logic \logica or lack of it thereof, can play a crucial role in the satisfaction of the goals of the players.
+Weakening (rules $(W)$ in the Appendix~\ref{sec:rules}) in the logic \logica can play a crucial role in the satisfaction of the goals of the players.
 It will also have striking consequences for the algorithmic solutions of the decision problems that we study in this paper.

 In the context of resource-sensitive logic, one rule of weakening (left weakening) says that if something can be obtained from a set of resources then it can also be obtained from more resources.
 Symbolically,